Music of the Danganronpa series: Danganronpa 2: Goodbye Despair Original Soundtrack

 A soundtrack album for the series' second game, Danganronpa 2: Goodbye Despair, was announced at a press conference in July 2012.
 The album was released by Sound Prestige Records on August 31, 2012, in Japan.
 Alike the first soundtrack, a condensed version was released for streaming services.
 The 3:19:51-long three-disc soundtrack of 102 tracks was primarily composed by Takada.
 It includes both new pieces and arrangements of songs from Trigger Happy Havoc, denoted by various affixes.
-The third disc is comprised mostly of sound effects from the game.
+The third disc is composed mostly of sound effects from the game.
 Some of the tracks were done in collaboration with other artists: Shingo Yasumoto and Jun Fukuda play the guitar on several tracks; the ending theme "Setting Sail, Departure" is composed by Satoshi Iwase and sung by Ogata; "Sending This to You" is performed by Ami Koshimizu as Ibuki Mioda.

 With Danganronpa 2, Takada was told by series creator Kazutaka Kodaka to create a "tropical island theme" with the soundtrack, as per the game being set on a resort island.
 Using this as his base, Takada aimed to simulate the feel of open space, the opposite of what he set out to do with the soundtrack of Trigger Happy Havoc.

 The soundtrack peaked at No. 61 on the Oricon Albums Chart and made a total of two appearances on the chart.
 RPGFan's Patrick Gann criticized some of the soundtrack's new tracks for being "filler", but still enjoyed many others for their atmosphere.
 Marc Chait of Video Game Music Online's also praised the tracks' ambience, but was also positive towards their engineering and mix.
 Gann and Chait were both keen to the rearranged tracks.
 Gann called Takada's task of rearranging his past work impressive and found the arrangements to typically be better than the originals, while still writing that he's "happy to listen to either version".
 Chait agreed on the superiority of the arrangements and also commented on the familiarity of tracks, but criticized certain remixes for being moreso identical to the Trigger Happy Havoc versions.
 Gann's review summarized the soundtrack as a better and expanded version of its predecessor, saying that listeners were likely better off only owning the soundtrack of Danganronpa 2.
 Chait concluded that the soundtrack lives up to Takada's past credits, but condemned the digital download release for discluding many tracks.
 In 2014, Video Game Music Online gave the soundtrack the award for "Best Score — Western Localisation" at their annual Game Music Awards.